-- The 4G enabled tablet is now a critical part of the appliance.
-It is used to updated the mobile roll call board, order Breathing Apparatus cylinders to replace those used during an incident. - The MDT♦ that sits on the fire appliance will continue to provide access to important data like Chemdata, car manufacturing specifications and ePiPs to get an instant visual on the buildings in the area of the incident.
-The tablet♦ used by firefighters in the rear of the appliance is then used to consult information on the incident ground. - The driver of the appliance will use a specially configured TomTom satnav for all navigation, it will automatically get the location of the incident sent from the mobilising system. - When crews return to the fire station, the appliance is scanned on entryO and all the equipment logged.
+- 4G enabled tablet ◆ is now a critical part of the appliance.
+It is used to updated the mobile rollcall board ◇, order Breathing Apparatus cylinders ◇ to replace those used during an incident. - The MDT ◆ that sits on the fire appliance will continue to provide access to important data like Chemdata, car manufacturing specifications and ePiPs - to get an instant visual on the buildings in the area of the incident.
+The tablet ◆, which also accesses the same datasets as the MDT, is used by firefighters in the rear of the appliance and can be consulted on the incident ground as well. - The driver of the appliance will use a specially configured TomTom satnav ◆ for all navigation, it will automatically get the location of the incident sent from the mobilising system. - When crews return to the fire station, the appliance is scanned on entry ◇ and all the equipment logged.
 Anything missing will immediately be notified to the watch manager who will then agree for items to be replaced using the Brigade's procurement system.
-No re-keying of data as all the systems talk to one anotherO.
+No re-keying of data as all the systems talk to one another ◇.

-The Station Commander
+The Station Manager